 The first stage of the inquiry set out a number of key action steps that venue operators should follow when considering the correct event and security solutions.
 These include:

 - Implementation of the forthcoming Protect Duty, with stringent requirements for event premises

 - Continuous reminders to security staff and others whose job includes being alert to the current terror threat level

 - Full briefings for those responsible for event and security solutions at every event about the level of risk of terrorist attack

 - Any and all suspicious behaviour by the public should be noted and reported promptly for investigation purposes

 - The need for communication, coordination and co-operation between those responsible for keeping the public safe

-Who will need to increase their security?
+Who will need to increase their event and security solutions?

 Indeed, according to counterterrorism.com, “any pre-existing anti-terror risk assessment could be out of date, and therefore, carrying out a new assessment that considers any changes to the current security landscape is imperative”.

-For example, strategies which mitigate the threat of Covid-19 infection, such as external queuing, can inadvertently increase vulnerability to terror threat.
+For example, crowd safety management strategies which mitigate the threat of Covid-19 infection, such as external queuing, can inadvertently increase vulnerability to terror threat.
 Sadly, crowds gathering outside a venue can become the target of would-be vehicle-as-a-weapon (VAW) attackers, who seize on security gaps and can exploit flimsy, incomplete or missing barriers in order to cause damage to property, injury or worse.